-Amount of Gain (Loss) Recognized in AOCI on Debt Non-derivative Instruments in Net Investment Hedging Relationships 2019 9 2018 Foreign denominated debt \$ 75 \$ 211 Total \$ 75 \$ 211
+Amount of Gain (Loss) Recognized in AOCI on Debt Non-derivative Instruments in Net Investment Hedging Relationships 2019 2018 Foreign denominated debt \$ 7. \$ 211 Total \$ 7. \$ 211

 Additionally, we maintain interest rate swaps, foreign exchange forwards and investment market price forward contracts that are not designated as hedges.
 The interest rate swap contracts are intended to provide an economic hedge of portions of our outstanding debt.
 The foreign exchange forward contracts are intended to provide an economic offset to foreign currency remeasurement and settlement risk for certain assets and liabilities on our consolidated balance sheets.
-The investment market price forward contracts are intended to provide an economic offset in market price forward contracts are intended to provide an economic offset in market price forward contracts are intended to provide an economic offset to fair value fluctuations of certain investments in marketable securities.
+The investment market price forward contracts are intended to provide an economic offset to fair value fluctuations of certain investments in marketable securities.